stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 }
 ```

-According to the specification, instructions can have a variable number of operands and each operands can be one or multiple words.
+Instructions can have a variable number of operands and each operands can be one or multiple words.
 The simplest way to extract operand information from this slice is to generate C# source code with information on how to parse each instructions based on its type and size.

 And with just that, we can parse SPIR-V and even write our own SPIR-V disassembly tool!